Diomede81/IonicaWineCellar/README.md

 # Ionica Wine Cellar

-The website created for this project is a wine wholesale website mainly utilized to showcase wines, production origin and wholesale, users can get more information about each wine type and eventually purchase them via a simple confirmation process, the app will only send a purchase cofirmation email to the wine cellar owner for the order to be taken into account and reviewed with the customer,it is single page web application created utilizing AngularJs routing and other technologies.
+The website created for this project is a wine wholesale website mainly utilized to showcase wines, production origin and wholesale/retail.
+Users can get more information and tips about wine&food matching, wine tasting events, each wine type and eventually purchase wines via a simple order process, being a front-end only application, the order confirm only visually to the user that the order has been placed, without performing any task once this has been completed.

+This is a single page web application built using the AngularJS as main javascript Framework.

 ## Features